 Diversity components, PERMDISP, and PERMANOVA

-The total number of species recorded declined in each subsequent year of observation after 1979.
+The total number of taxa recorded declined in each subsequent year of observation after 1979.
 Trends within each major community type vary, with bogbean-dominated communities appearing the most stable and sedge-dominated community showing greater trends of instability.
-The total number of bogbean plots increased substantially in 2019, while number of fescue plots decreased markedly (Table 1).
-In 2019 α-diversity (species density) decreased dramatically in the Lyngbye’s sedge and fescue communities, while bogbean plots had the least reduction in α-diversity).
-Of note is that Lyngbye’s sedge communities had fewer plots recorded in 2019, but a comparable number of species observed as in previous years.
+The total number of bogbean plots encountered in 2019 along the same lengths of transect increased by almost 50% over previous years, while number of fescue plots decreased by ~40% (Table 1).
+In the fescue community type, α-diversity (species density) decreased by ~25% per observation year, resulting in nearly half the α-diversity lost between 1979 and 2019.
+Of note is that Lyngbye’s sedge communities had the fewest plots recorded in 2019, but a comparable number of species observed as in previous years.
+The total number of species observed in 2019 fescue plots was approximately 60% of what was observed in prior years, however some of this could be related to a proportionally reduced number of plot observations as well.
 Beta diversity was comparable 1999-2019.
-The total number of species observed in 2019 fescue plots was approximately 60% of what was observed in prior years, however some of this could be related to a proportionally reduced number of plot observations as well.

-Lyngbye’s sedge did not have homogenously dispersed samples across time, however this result was weakly significant (Table 1, α = 0.031).
 Tests of dispersion assume equal variance in composition, however the rate of rejection in PERMANOVA is less than 2% when the greater amount of dispersion is in the larger group sampled (Anderson & Walsh, 2013).
-Because there was greatest dispersion in the larger group (1979, Table 1), analysis with PERMANOVA was conducted despite inequal variance for the Lyngbye’s sedge community group.
+Because there was greatest dispersion in the larger group (1979, Table 1), analysis with PERMANOVA was conducted despite unequal variance for the Lyngbye’s sedge community group.
 In all groups, PERMANOVA results were significant, indicating that while fescue and bogbean groups had the same compositional variance, species composition had significantly changed.
 For Lyngbye’s sedge, this similarly suggests that species composition has likely changed significantly, in addition to significant compositional variance.

 Permutational analysis of multivariate dispersion (PERMDISP) showed significant changes in community β-diversity in the bogbean community, but not the sedge and fescue communities (Table 1).
-Howver, permutational analysis of variance (PERMANOVA) indicate community composition changed significantly in in all community types (Table 1), which are especially visible in the 2019 community samples in the NMDS plot (Figure 4).
+However, permutational analysis of variance (PERMANOVA) indicate community composition changed significantly in in all community types (Table 1), which are especially visible in the 2019 community samples in the NMDS plot (Figure 4).
 The magnitude of compositional shifts (R2) range from 10% in the fescue community to 25% in the bogbean community (Table 1).

 Cluster analysis, indicator species, and NMDS

 Community groups were identified by applying indicator species analysis to the three main clusters generated by cluster analysis.
-The species common to each cluster group in each year are Lyngbye’s sedge, fescue, and bogbean (Table 2), which reflect the major groups identified in Bradfield & Porter (1982).
+Although associated species within each cluster change over time, the species common to each cluster in each year are Lyngbye’s sedge, fescue, and bogbean (Table 2), which reflect the major groups identified in Bradfield & Porter (1982).
 Overall, comparison of dendrograms across time show a trend of increasing dissimilarity between major community groups, and increasing similarity within major community groups (Figure 3).
-Associated species within each group change over time, as did similarity of the major groups to each other.
-Bogbean and fescue groups clustered with greater similarity in 1979 and 1999, while in 2019 fescue and Lyngbye’s sedge are more closely clustered (Figure 3).
+Bogbean and fescue groups clustered with greater similarity in 1979 and 1999, while in 2019 fescue and Lyngbye’s sedge were more closely clustered (Figure 3).
 These shifts in association are likely due to which plots were kept from the 1979 and 1999 datasets, and may be more indicative of relationships to environmental gradients.